I finally completed my first 5 years as a working adult which I started when I was 23 years old.

 - I realized how expensive it was to meet my goal of buying a home and starting a family.

-- I started volunteering with WP and came across many people retrenched in their 40s and 50s and had to struggle to support ageing parents and children.
+- I started volunteering and came across many people retrenched in their 40s and 50s and had to struggle to support ageing parents and children.

 - I was trapped and unable to leave a job with a toxic boss because I needed the money.

-These three factors drove me to set an aggressive target of achieving financial independence in my 30s.
+These three factors drove me to set an aggressive target of achieving financial independence as early as possible.

 I do not want to ever have to worry about money.
 I want to be able to quit as and when I like.
 I want to be able to meet my life goals without struggling too much.